 Cross Your Paws

 This is a really fun trick.
 I’m having a good time with it.
-When Bonnie is bored and looking for around for something to do, all I have to do it let her go through her list of tricks.
+When Bonnie is bored and looking around for something to do, all I have to do is let her go through her list of tricks.
 She gets a treat or two, lots of praise, and big hugs.

 Double Cross Paws

-If your dog doesn’t fetch naturally, have an adult cut a slit in a tennis ball (a smaller, rubber ball if that is too big).
+If your dog doesn’t fetch naturally, have an adult cut a slit in a tennis ball (a smaller rubber ball if that is too big).
 Put some treats inside the tennis ball.
 Show your dog that there are treats in there, and give her one.
 Then, throw the ball.
-In the beginning, run with her and get the ball; then give her the treat.
-Soon you will be able to throw the ball and she will go get it (because she wants the treat!).
+In the beginning, run with her and get the ball.
+Then give her the treat.
+Soon you will be able to throw the ball, and she will go get it (because she wants the treat).

-Every time you see your dog yawn, say the command you want to use like “Give us a yawn.”, or “Are you sleepy?”.
+Every time you see your dog yawn, say the command you want to use, like “Give us a yawn” or “Are you sleepy?”
 If he yawns enough and hears those words enough, he will eventually yawn whenever he hears those words.

 If you have tried this several times, but your dog still won’t use his paws to touch your hand, let him use his mouth to point out the correct hand.
-It’ll be just as good and your audience will love the trick just as much.
+It’ll be just as good, and your audience will love the trick just as much.

-Dig (Find the Treasure)
+Dig (Find The Treasure)

 ‘Find the treasure’ means the dog will use one or two front paws to dig at the ground.
 Here’s one way to teach it on command.
 Gather some treats and put them under a towel while your dog is watching closely.
 Don’t let your dog use his nose to get under the towel.

-Caution!
-If you have a dog that digs in the garden and causes trouble because of his digging, you might not want to encourage this behavior.
+Caution: If you have a dog that digs in the garden and causes trouble because of his digging, you might not want to encourage this behavior.

-Ring a Bell
+Ring A Bell

 I have to admit that Bonnie was a breeze to housebreak.
 From the day we got her at fourteen weeks of age, she knew where the back door was and gave a gentle scratch on the screen when she needed to go out.
-Collies are usually very easy to housebreak and this was certainly the best experience ever!
+Collies are usually very easy to housebreak, and this was certainly the best experience ever.

 I decided to teach Bonnie to ring a bell when she wanted to relieve herself or go outside.
 First, I taught her the Touch trick.
 Second, I hung a bell in front of my hand and had her touch it.

+Last, I moved the bell to the door and had her touch the bell without my hand in front of it.
 The video should make it fairly easy to follow.
 But be sure to teach your dog the Touch trick first.
 It should make the trick a lot easier.
-Have fun!

-Pick Up a Cane
+Pick Up A Cane

-As you know, I have a broken left foot.
-I’m wearing a big black cast and I’m using a cane to help me walk around.
-The other day, I was sitting in a chair and my cane fell to the floor.
-Bonnie must have thought I was playing the pickup game again because she walked over to it, picked up the cane, and handed to me.
-I was astonished!
+Once she learned that, she began to pick up other things and bring them to me.
+It didn’t take long for her to bring me toys and towels.
+The other day, I was sitting in a chair, and my cane fell to the floor.
+Bonnie must have thought I was playing the pickup game again because she walked over to it, picked up the cane, and handed it to me.
+I was astonished.
 What a smart dog.

 Start by having your dog stand up facing you.
 Let your dog see a treat in your hand.
-Stand still and say, “Turn around”.
-Lead the dog’s nose around to the left (clockwise) with the treat so he walks in a circle.
+Stand still and say, “Turn around.”
+Lead the dog’s nose around to the left (clockwise) with the treat, so he walks in a circle.
 When he comes back to where he’s facing you again, say, “Good dog!” and give him the treat.

 After some practice, hold the treat in front of you so your dog can see it and say, “Turn around,” but don’t lead his nose.
 See if he is ready to turn around by himself and get the treat.
 Pretty soon, he will turn around faster than you can say ‘Lassie!”

-If you choose to use the words, “Turn Left”, use them all the time.
-Don’t use “Turn around” sometimes, and “Turn Left” other times.
+If you choose to use the words “Turn Left,” use them all the time.
+Don’t use “Turn around” sometimes and “Turn Left” other times.
 Be consistent.

-Play the Piano
+Play The Piano

-If your dog prefers to play the piano with her nose, that’s ok, just reward her for doing it.
+If your dog prefers to play the piano with her nose, that’s ok.
+Just reward her for doing it.
 If you prefer that she play with her paws, reward her for that.
 Just be as consistent as you can so that your dog doesn’t get confused.

 Your dog should know how to shake hands before learning this trick.
 Face your dog and hold out your hand as if you are going to shake.
-When your dog lifts her paw to shake, don’t grab it, just pull back your hand, and say “Wave”.
+When your dog lifts her paw to shake, don’t grab it.
+Just pull back your hand, and say, “Wave.”
 Then give your dog a treat.

-Carry a Bucket
+Carry A Bucket

 She learned the trick quickly.
 I had taught her to shake hands when she was three months old, so she is used to giving us her paw.
-I decided to have her use the other paw for the ‘High Five’.
+I decided to have her use the other paw for the ‘High Five.’

-I’ve made a short video of Bonnie learning the ‘High Five’.
+I’ve made a short video of Bonnie learning the ‘High Five.’
 Can your dog do a ‘High Five’?

 Speak & Quiet